TombEngine/TombEngine/TombEngine/Scripting/Internal/TEN/Properties/PropertySystem.md

 | `Rotation` | `Rotation` | Euler rotation |
 | `Time` | `Time` | Time value |

-Additionally, existing value may be set to `nil`.
+On the Lua side, existing property value may be also set to `nil`.
 In this case, the property is removed from the map and resolution falls back to the next layer.

 ---